oberger4711/aoc-2024/README.md

 Not using Copilot or similar for this.

 ## Favorite Puzzles
+- Day 11:  Using a recursive data structure
 - Day 13:  Cool linear algebra problem related to Ax = b